carlosperate/awesome-microbit/README.md

 - [MakeCode Streamer Beta](https://makecode.com/streamer/docs) - Web app that simplifies the creation of interactive, high quality coding videos.
 Designed for teachers, students, or anyone who would want to do online MakeCode coding.
 - [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page using WebUSB to graph, manipulate, and save data collected on the micro:bit.
 - [Fab Connect](https://beta.tfabconnect.com/en/) - Online tool & dashboard to bridge multiple micro:bits together via the internet using a WebUSB connection to the browser.
-- [My micro:bit](https://medlight.pl/mymicrobit) - Web app that communicates with the micro:bit via WebUSB or Web Bluetooth.
-You can control the micro:bit from your computer keyboard, send commands, and analyse sensor data in charts and gauges.
+- [my micro:bit](https://mymicrobit.glitch.me) - The application enables communication with the micro:bit, receiving and sending data via WebUSB or Bluetooth UART.
+You can control the micro:bit from your computer keyboard or smartphone (using the virtual controller), send commands, program and analyze sensor data on charts and gauges.
 - [midi2ubit](https://github.com/63rabbits/midi2ubit) - Convert MIDI notes to notes-string for micro:bit.
 The notes-string can then be played using a MakeCode extention.
 - [HOVER:BIT Bluetooth Controller](https://github.com/JakobST1n/microbit-gamepad) - A web app for sending DPAD events to micro:bit devices over Bluetooth.
 - [micro:bit Explorer](https://microbit-explorer.ok-y.xyz) - Explore the BBC micro:bit sensor data and inputs over BLE with Web Bluetooth.